• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 A lot of reporters stand around braying "I'd go to jail, I'd go to jail" when the next breath out of their mouth is "but I shouldn't go to jail..."
 Contempt's contempt, crime's a crime.
 Protect your source, go to jail, and feel the squeeze of the truth in a minimum security work program prison with petty thieves and drunk drivers.
 Not the first time "truth" was punished.

-As a secondary argument, I'd suggest that the overuse of anonymous sources - in news and sports and even the fucking arts sections - has hit epidemic proportions to the point where, now, reporters are quoting other reporters as "people close to the situation" or "speculation says..."
+As a secondary argument, I'd suggest that the overuse of anonymous sources - in news and sports and even the forking arts sections - has hit epidemic proportions to the point where, now, reporters are quoting other reporters as "people close to the situation" or "speculation says..."
 Any time, for example, some college needs to hire a basketball coach, and seven names appear in the paper the next day, rest assured, it wasn't the AD handing those names out.
 A lot of times that was just random consensus among reporters who genuinely have no idea.
 In sports especially, half the news is embellished in some way, shape or form because nobody bothers to go on the record and indeed reporters see no need for the record at all.

 It's sloppiness.
 We're not in Watergate anymore, and, for God's sakes, even Watergate wasn't Watergate.
 We have a press that's skilled about writing about some minor hotel break-in and Monica Lewinsky's thong riding up her ass, but we have two people in the whole nation even remotely talking sense about the Bush policy in Iraq.
 You've got to go to fringe magazines on both sides of political aisle to find some genuine (if slanted reporting) while the mainstream sucks the teat of blogs and the columnist rundown off Drudge.
-We got a sucker media, if you haven't noticed, and a lot of that is wrapped in the bullshit, lazy reporting done, which, at its greatest effort, involves kneading a government leak to transcribe the story to you.
+We got a sucker media, if you haven't noticed, and a lot of that is wrapped in the bullshirt, lazy reporting done, which, at its greatest effort, involves kneading a government leak to transcribe the story to you.

 I'm not suggesting these reporters haven't done good work, or compiled evidence, or done their homework.
 They have, and should be commended.
 But the reason it wasn't done until some former track athlete got the ball rolling, and the FBI wanted to tell the media its story, is because the baseball media, in 1998-2002 was busy dicking around and waxing poetic on the great resurrection of the national pastime from its death at the strike.

 Listen to the radio.
 What do you hear all day?
-Specufuckinlation.
+Specuforkinlation.
 Not interviews, not breaking news, but some jackass pontificating on whether Carson Palmer is or is not in a rift with his coach cause he didn't play the second preseason game that shouldn't exist anyway because starters get hurt, so let's have today's question be: When will the NFL get rid of preseason?

 dyepack,